 We use the GitHub API to get the ratio of the programming languages for a given repository.
 Here is an example: https://api.github.com/repos/vuejs/vue/languages

 However, sometimes GitHub cannot recognize the language of a repository but fortunately, you can change it manually.

 Parsing the source code of all the public repositories is not an option right now.
 However, we wanted to give the opportunity to the developers to fine tune their profile.
 This is why we introduced the topics.

 You can add topics to your GitHub repository.
 For example, you have a PHP repository where you use Symfony and composer.
 You add the Symfony and composer topics to your repository then we can recognize you use these technologies and get scores for them.

 We’re most active on our open slack channel, feel free to join and share your insights with our team!

-After that, we are planning to integrate LinkedIn, BitBucket and Gitlab.
+We are planning to integrate LinkedIn, BitBucket and HackerRank.
 Later Medium and Udemy too.

-We believe with these platforms we will be able to create a real picture of a developer.
+We believe with these platforms we will be able to create a real picture of You as a developer.

 Could you please check the tags of your repository on GitHub?
 It might be set incorrectly which leads to a scoring issue on our platform as well.